-Mr. Anspach has served on numerous labor and employment panels, including presenting on the subject of alter ego entities at the New York University School of Law's Annual Conference on Labor, commenting on labor and employment cases at the New York City Bar's Supreme Court Round-Up, and commenting on the joint employer issue at the NYU Annual Conference on Labor and the issue of artificial intelligence at the NYU 72nd Annual Conference on Labor in 2019.
+Mr. Anspach has served on numerous labor and employment panels, including commenting on labor and employment cases at the New York City Bar's Supreme Court Round-Up, and commenting on the joint employer issue at the NYU 68th Annual Conference on Labor and the issue of artificial intelligence at the NYU 72nd Annual Conference on Labor in 2019.
 He has recently published an article addressing the joint employer doctrine.
 He has served the AFL-CIO Lawyers Coordinating Committee in the area of voter protection.

 He is a member of The Association of the Bar of the City of New York and the AFL-CIO Lawyers Coordinating Committee.

 Mr. Anspach graduated with a J.D. from Harvard Law School in 1993 and obtained his B.A. from Haverford College in 1986.

 He is admitted to practice in New York and in the U.S. District Courts for the Southern and Eastern Districts of New York, as well as the U.S. Court of Appeals for the Second Circuit.